 Choose the right type of care

 Whenever you have an illness or injury, it’s important to choose the right level of care for your needs.
-Understanding when to go the ER, when to choose urgent or walk-in care and when to see your own doctor helps you make the right choice, receive efficient care and manage the cost of treatment.
+Understanding when to go to the ER, when to choose urgent or walk-in care and when to see your own doctor helps you make the right choice, receive efficient care and manage the cost of treatment.

 Emergency rooms, open 24/7, are the best choice if you have a severe or life-threatening illness or injury.
 Go to the emergency room if you’re experiencing:

-- Broken bones or dislocated joints
+- Broken bones, or dislocated joints

 - Deep cuts that may require stitches – especially on the face

 - Major burns

 - Minor trauma, such as a common sprain or shallow cut

 - Persistent chest pain that radiates to your arm or jaw; may include sweating, vomiting or shortness of breath